Color Psychology: The Role of Color in Emotional Responses

 What Is Color Psychology?

 Color psychology studies how color affects our emotions, behavior, and feelings.
-It determines how various hues create subtle perceptions and emotions in humans.
+It determines how various hues create subtle perceptions in humans.

 History of Color Psychology